wp-plugins/woo-vendor-module-add-ons-woocommerce/readme.txt

 == Screenshots ==

+See the vendor module screenshot.
 1. Screenshot-main.png : it have a short summary of the Backend and shop of frontend.
 2. screenshot1.png    : Admin module general setting.
 3. screenshot2.png    : Admin module page settings.
 4. screenshot3.png    : Admin module commission settings.